 Patient Information.
 As part of the operation of our business, we may have access to or our clients may provide to us individually-identifiable health information related to the treatment, payment, and operations of providers' practices.
 Government and industry legislation and rulemaking, especially HIPAA, HITECH and standards and requirements published by industry groups such as the Joint Commission require the use of standard transactions, standard identifiers, security and other standards and requirements for the transmission of certain electronic health information.
-National standards and procedures under HIPAA include the "Standards for Electronic Transactions and Code Sets" (the "Transaction Standards"); the "Security Standards" (the "Security Standards for Privacy of Individually Identifiable Health Information" (the "Privacy Standards").
-The Transaction Standards require the use of specified data coding, formatting and content in all specified "Health Care Transactions" conducted electronically.
-The Security Standards require the adoption of specified types of security measures for certain electronic health information, which is called Protected Health Information ("PHI").
+National standards and procedures under HIPAA include the "Standards for Electronic Transactions and Code Sets" (the "Transaction Standards"); the "Security Standards" (the "Security Standards"); and the "Standards for Privacy of Individually Identifiable Health Information" (the "Privacy Standards").
+The Transaction Standards require the use of specified data coding, formatting and content in all specified types of security measures for certain electronic health information, which is called Protected Health Information ("PHI").
 The Privacy Standards grant a number of rights to individuals as to their Protected Health Information and restrict the use and disclosure of Protected Health Information by "Covered Entities," defined as "health plans," "health care providers," and "health care clearinghouses."
 Entities that perform services to or on behalf of Covered Entities where PHI is or is likely to be accessed are called Business Associates.